Superyacht Refit with In-House Yard Control

 One controlled project across the yard period

-Commercial control on larger refit periods
+Commercial control on larger periods

 Reporting lines and decision control